jonahkula/to-do-list/README.md

 Delete   - delete an item from the list\
 Edit     - edit an item in the list\
 Sort     - sort the list in alphabetical order\
+Print    - print current state of list to console\
 Clear    - clear all item from the list\
 Finish   - write finished list to text file and exit program